-Note: The balance of the gas is nitrogen and water vapour.
+Note: The balance of the gas is nitrogen.

 It should be noted that in concentrated NCG, the TRS gases and HAPs make up only about 50% of the volume.
 The largest component of NCG is air, which has been depleted of 50% or more of its oxygen.